 One time, at age two and a half, Ben was found on the floor after having fallen.
 He seemed fine, but the next morning he had a blood-filled swelling on his head.
 Many years later, doctors would declare that his developmental problems were congenital, and had nothing to do with the accident.
 Ben, however, having heard about the fall, always thought of himself as someone who had cracked his skull.

 In first grade, his difficulty with symbols became apparent.
-Even thirty years later, Ben could recall how hard reading and arithmetic had been for him.
+More than thirty years later, Ben could still recall how hard reading and arithmetic had been for him.
 He was taken out of school in third grade.
 His parents wrote to the state institution for people with intellectual disabilities in Boulder, but withdrew their application when they realized he would receive little education or training there.
 So they raised him at home, on a farm, along with a brother and two sisters.

 As Ben grew up he became sort of a town joke, subject to teasing and manipulation.
 Several times he was caught stealing, and because the kids who talked him into it had threatened him, he wouldn’t say who they were.
 He also had a temper, and the tantrums he threw in town frightened some of the neighbors.

 In his early twenties, Ben tried to win friends by buying alcohol for minors.
 One time his father placed three hundred dollars in his checking account for chores he had done.
-That night, at the urging of some teenagers, Ben went to one liquor store after another.
+Later that day, at the urging of some teenagers, Ben went to one liquor store after another.
 He had forgotten what his parents taught him about check stubs, so he kept no records.
 By the end of the evening he had cleaned out his account and bounced several hundred dollars’ worth of additional checks.

 At age twenty-four he voluntarily spent six months at the state mental institution in Warm Springs.
 Over the next few years he admitted himself four more times.
 He was treated for anxiety and hallucinations, and for his violent outbursts.